-With your help, we'll help fund a new school piped system in Southern Bangladesh, together with charity: water and their field partner BRAC.
+With your help, we will supply 500 people with clean water with a new school piped system in Southern Bangladesh, together with charity: water and their field partner BRAC.

 Bangladesh faces both water access and water quality challenges.
 The rural population primarily relies on groundwater, much of which has a high risk of contamination from arsenic, iron, and salinity if not accessed and treated effectively.